Visual-Computing/DynamicExplorationGraph/python/README.md

 ### BuildError: `pybind11/typing.h:104:58: error: ‘copy_n’ is not a member of ‘std’`

-This is a pybind11 bug, that occurs when compiling it with gcc-14.
-Change the pybind version to 2.12.
+This is a pybind11 bug, that occurs when compiling older pybind11 versions with gcc-14.
+Change the pybind version to 3.0.4.

 ## How to publish a new version
 - Run `git checkout main` and `git pull` to be sure, all updates are fetched